 Anger, and obstinacy, and hate, and guile.

-Leading me again to the question whether Eden was really the paradise that was lost?
+Leading me again to the question whether Eden was really the

 An observation - there are not many females in the poem.
 Eve, and Sin.
 And a few more who come up during vision session and are regarded with an admonishing eye.
 As to Eve and Sin, it feels like they both seek a room of their own of sorts.
 Initially sin, when she rues her fall and since then, the continuous series of hourly birth of monsters ("These yelling monsters, that with ceaseless cry/ Surround me") , and then Eve, who even before tempted by the serpent to the apple, felt stifled in Paradise, and sought some space of her own.
 A morning where she prefers to work apart from Adam saying: